raquo/Airstream/README.md

 Observers have debugging functionality very similar to observables, but it works slightly differently.
 Whereas adding debuggers to observables is similar to mapping them, adding debuggers to observers is similar to **contra**mapping them.

-So just as in typical contramapping, you need to manually specify the type param for the `debug` method (it should be the same type as the type param of the underlying observer), and the order of execution is reversed, so in the example above `spyErrors()` callback will run before the error is logged by `log()`, and all the debugging happens before the original observer has a chance to run.
+Just as in typical contramapping, the order of execution is reversed, so in the example above `debugSpyErrors()` callback will run before the error is logged by `log()`, and all the debugging happens before the original observer runs.

 Similarly to debugged observables, your debuggers throwing do not affect the execution of the observable graph, instead they result in an unhandled `DebuggerError` being reported.

+Just like observables, observers can be named using `setDebugName` and `debugWithName`, with similar semantics.
+Note that even though observers are executed in "reverse" order (contramap semantics), debugged observers inherit `debugName` from their parent, so the `debugName` of all debugged observers in `obs.debugWithName("MyObserver").debugLog().debugSpy(???)` is "MyObserver".